cysorn/media-viewer/README.md

 # Media-Viewer

 **Media-Viewer** is a program for managing videos and images in various formats.
 The program provides a simple way to organize media files locally without relying on complex folder structures.
-It includes a tag-based search engine, allowing users to quickly locate files even in large collections.
+It includes a tag-based search engine, allowing users to quickly locate files.

 ## Features
 - View media files